ephemeraldream/EmbryoVision/README.md

 # High-Precision Embryological Image Analysis with Deep Learning

-### A complete Web Aplication for EmbryoImage Recognition.
+### A complete Web Aplication for Recognition of Human Embryos.

 ## Introduction